 The LHA was frozen for four years between April 2016 and March 2020, during which time the gap between the LHA rate and rents increased considerably.
 The LHA rate did increase in April 2020 providing some much needed support for private renters through the pandemic, but was frozen again from April 2021, adding further pressure in the future.

-ONS Private rental market summary statistics in England, Apr 2019 Mar 2020, VOA Private rental market summary statistics for previous years
+ONS Private rental market summary statistics in England

 2.7 - Empty dwellings